mvanzulli/MyTerminal/README.md

-# Muri's Unix Terminal Customization Guide
+# Mauri's Unix Terminal Customization Guide

 ## Overview
 This guide details my custom terminal setup for UNIX-based systems (MacOS/Linux).
 It includes information on using iTerm2 for MacOS and the default terminal app for Ubuntu.